Red Dog mine

 The Red Dog mine is a large zinc and lead mine located in the CDP of Red Dog Mine, part of the Northwest Arctic Borough of the U.S. state of Alaska.
 Located about 80 mi north of Kotzebue, the facility is operated by the Canadian mining company Teck Resources on land owned by the NANA Regional Corporation.

 The mine is the world's largest producer of zinc and has the world's largest zinc reserves.
 Red Dog accounts for 10% of the world's zinc production.
 Red Dog accounted for 66% of the mineral value produced in Alaska in 2018.
-In 2008 the mine produced 515,200 metric tons (507,100 LT; 567,900 ST) of zinc, 122,600 metric tons (120,700 LT; 135,100 ST) of lead, and 283 metric tons (9,100,000 ozt) of silver, for a total metal value of over one billion dollars.
-At the end of 2008 the mine had reserves of 61,400,000 metric tons (60,400,000 LT; 67,700,000 ST) of zinc at a grade of 17.1% and 61,400,000 tonnes (60,400,000 LT; 67,700,000 ST) of lead at a grade of 4.5%, as well as significant additional zinc and lead in the less well-measured resource category.
+In 2008 the mine produced 515200 t of zinc, 122600 t of lead, and 283 t of silver, for a total metal value of over one billion dollars.
+At the end of 2008 the mine had reserves of 61400000 t of zinc at a grade of 17.1% and lead at a grade of 4.5%, as well as significant additional zinc and lead in the less well-measured resource category.

 According to a 2007 EPA report, the mine, which produces from an open pit, was mining the Aqqaluk ore body, immediately adjacent to the previous pit.
 Aqqaluk contains an additional 56 million metric tons (62 million short tons) of lead and zinc ore.
 The expansion was expected to keep the mine operating until 2031.